 This is a great spot if you’ve got young ones.
 I found a shaded picnic area off to the side, with a good view of the playground, and close proximity to the bicycle skills area, skateboard area, tennis court, basketball court, and the softball/baseball field.

 There is no picnic table (that I could find), but I like this location with its view of Whiteface Mountain enough to deem this a picnic bench.
 Located off Springfield Road, this is also the location of the annual Festival of Colors, a hometown celebration of fall that’s held each September.

 This might be the piece de resistance.
 A wonderful sandy beach on the Ausable River, with a boat launch, playground, bath house, and several picnic tables.
 Bonus points for snagging the two right on the water (follow the red arrow)!

 While in Wilmington, be sure to notice the attractive park signs at all of the public parks – with landscaping that is maintained by a generous local volunteer, complemented by new, attractive light posts as well.
 A very nice welcome, indeed!

+If my favorite picnic spots aren't to your liking, peruse our page of day parks for other picnic spots in the area.
 Need picnic supplies?
-Try the famous sandwiches from Little Supermarket, peruse the North Pole Gift Shop’s variety of beers, order takeout from the A&W Restaurant, or try any of the region’s fine grocery and convenience stores.
+Try the famous sandwiches from Little Supermarket, order takeout from the A&W Restaurant, or try any of the region’s fine grocery and convenience stores.